shubhams167/Data-Structures-using-C/README.md

-# Data-Structures-using-C
+# **Data Structures**

-Data Structures implementation using C
+> Data structures are used to store, manage and access data quickly and efficiently.

+## Data Structures _currently_ implemented in this repository _using C_:-

+- **LINKED LIST:** Linked list is implemented with operations like:
+  - Insertion
+  - Deletion
+  - Traversing

-1. Linked List implementation and operations in list like insertion, deletion and traversing with one application i.e. polynomial representation using linked list.
+  With one application i.e. polynomial representation using linked list.

-2. Stacks implementation using array and linked list with basic stacks operations like pop, push and peek with several applications like reversing a list, expression validator, prefix to postfix and vice versa, prefix and postfix expression evaluation.
+- **STACK:** Stack is implemented using array and linked list with basic stacks operations like:

-3. Binary Search Tree implementation with operations on BST like insertion, traversal, deletion, etc.
+  - Pop
+  - Push
+  - Peek

+  With several applications like:
+  - Reversing a list
+  - Expression validator
+  - Prefix to postfix and vice versa
+  - Prefix and postfix expression evaluation

+- **QUEUE:** Queue is implemented using array and linked list with basic queue operations like:
+  - Insertion
+  - Deletion
+  - Peek
+  - Display.

+- **BINARY SEARCH TREE:** BST is implemented with operations like:
+  - Insertion
+  - Traversal(pre-order, in-order and post-order)
+  - Deletion
+  - Finding smallest and largest element
+  - Counting number of total, internal and external nodes